-The components of the avidin-biotin complex are commercially available in kits that provides the two reagents and instructions for combinging them in the optimal ratio.
-The complex can be used with any of our biotinylated antibodies.
-Once concern is the presence of endogenous biotin in tissues such as kidney, liver, brain, prostate, colon, intestines, and testes, which can bind the avidin-biotin complex leading to background staining (Wand and Pevsner, Cell Tissue Res.
-1999 Jun; 296(3): 511-6).
+The components of the avidin-biotin complex are commercially available in kits and the complex can be used with our biotinylated antibodies.
+The presence of endogenous biotin in tissues can bind the avidin-biotin complex and cause background staining.
+Such tissues include kidney, liver, brain, prostate, colon, intestines, and testes.

-This method is similar to ABC in that it utilizes the interation of streptavidin (similar to avidin in binding affinity) and biotin.
+This method is similar to ABC as it uses the interaction of streptavidin (similar to avidin in binding affinity) and biotin.
 The primary antibody is followed by a biotinylated anti-lg secondary antibody, followed by streptavidin conjugated to an enzyme or fluorophore.
-Streptavidin produces less non-specific background staining than avidin since it is non-glycosylated (unlike avidin), and so shows no interaction with lectins or other carbohydrate-binding proteins.
-For a comparison to ABS in which LSAB was shown to be 4–8 times more sensitive, see Giorno R, Diagno Immunol.
-1984;2(3):161–6.
+Streptavidin produces less non-specific background staining than avidin since it is non-glycosylated (unlike avidin) and so doesn’t interact with lectins or other carbohydrate-binding proteins.
+For a comparison to ABS in which LSAB was shown to be 4–8 times more sensitive (see Giorno R (1984), Diagn Immunol.
+2:161–6).
+See our LSAB ABC kits.

-Both avidin-biotin methods (ABC and LSAB) are losing favor to new polymer-enzyme-antibody products that consist of a secondary antibody (e.g. anti-mouse and/or rabbit IgG) attached to a polymer-enzyme complex.
-One step is eliminated compared to the AB methods and the issue of endogenous biotin is avoided.
+Both avidin-biotin methods (ABC and LSAB) are losing favor to new polymer-enzyme-antibody products that consist of a secondary antibody (eg anti-mouse and/or rabbit IgG) attached to a polymer-enzyme complex.
+This is partly because the issue of endogenous biotin is avoided.

-The method relies on a peroxidase-catalyzed reaction to covalently attach the tyramide portion of tyramine-protein conjugates to the area around the protein of interest, after first applying a primary antibody and secondary-HRP conjugate.
+The method relies on a peroxidase-catalyzed reaction to covalently attach the tyramide portion of tyramine-protein conjugates to the area around the protein of interest, after applying a primary antibody and secondary-HRP conjugate.
 The covalently attached protein cannot be washed off, even if the slides are treated to remove the antibodies, since the tyramide bond is covalent.
-To obtain a signal, an antibody-enzyme or fluorophore conjugate is directed against the protein portion of the tyramine-protein conjugate.
+A signal is obtained by directing antibody-enzyme or fluorophore conjugate against the protein portion of the tyramine-protein conjugate.